dgleich/mlpagerank/README.md

 This function check if the solution satisfies the original equation with tolerance of 1e-10.

+bad_example_generator.m

+This function tries to generates "bad examples" that do not converge for the algorithms.

+gen6x6x6_bad_example.m

+We use this script to generate the non-converge examples in the test case directory.

 genSymScript.m

 This function takes R as the argument and assumes the personalized vector v is